DroidFDV/PhysicsEngine/README.md

-# Readme.md
+# Physics Engine

 ## Description
-Minimal physics engine which provide Circle, AABB, OBB and tools to detect and solve their collisions.
+Minimal physics engine which provide Circle, AABB, OBB, Force Manger, Contact Manager and other tools to create your fist pregame.

-## Build
+## Building
-We are provide a `premake5` tool to build our project.
+Please use [`premake5`](https://premake.github.io/docs/Using-Premake/) to build our project.
+- Ensure `premake5` is installed
+- Ensure `premake5` is in the user `PATH`

 ### Windows
-In root directory use:
+- use next command in root directory:
 ```
 vendor\premake5.exe [PLATFORM]
 ```
-Check ```vendor\premake5.exe --help``` to see available platforms to option `[PLATFORM]`.
+Please check `vendor\premake5.exe --help` to see available platforms.

 ### Linux
-In root directory use:
+- use next command in root directory:
 ```
-premake5 gmake2
+premake5 [MAKE FILE GENERATOR]
 ```
-then in directory build use make.
-Or use script `./build.sh` and run `./build/Core/bin/[CONFIGURATION]/Engine`.
+- run `./build/Core/bin/[CONFIGURATION]/Engine`
+- other way to build our project:  use script `./build.sh [ACTION]`

+Please `premake5 --help` to see more details

 ### Mac
 Not available now.

-# Roadmap
+## Roadmap

 - [x] Rewrite Gvector
 - [x] Separate math and structures